shivaprasadgurram/DailyDSA/README.md

 # DailyDSA
-This repository consists the solutions for daily solved DSA questions from #DailyDSAWithSPG challenge.
+This repository consists the solutions of daily solved DSA questions from #DailyDSAWithSPG challenge.

 My Goal: Solve at least one problem daily to keep away from interview fear, unemployement and to become a good problem solver.